OxCGRT/USA-covid-policy/README.md

 The US subnational [working paper](https://www.bsg.ox.ac.uk/research/publications/variation-USstate-responses-covid-19) describes the subnational US methodology, data collection protocols, and indicator descriptions.

 ### Getting data from this GitHub repository
 The [/data](data/) folder in this repo contains recent exports from the OxCGRT database.
 You are welcome to build applications that draw directly from this repository.

-The CSV file [/data/OxCGRT_US_states_temp.csv](data/OxCGRT_US_states_temp.csv) is a full export from the database presented in "state-day" format, with a column of notes from our data collectors for each indicator.
+The data is a full export from the database presented in "state-day" format, with a column of notes from our data collectors for each indicator.
 This is updated manually on a weekly basis.
 Please note that some of the comments contain commas and other characters interpreted as a delimiter, and so may cause problems when parsing this CSV file.

 ### Acknowledgments